dat-ecosystem-archive/docs/docs/intro.md

 # Welcome to Dat

 Dat is the distributed data sharing tool.
 Dat has been designed for easily storing, tracking, and sharing your data over time, so that other people can instantly get the latest data and see the history of what you've done.
-Researchers, analysts, libraries, and universities are [already using dat](https://www.nytimes.com/2017/03/06/science/donald-trump-data-rescue-science.html) to archive and distribute important data.
+Researchers, analysts, libraries, and universities are [already using dat](https://www.nytimes.com/2017/03/06/science/donald-trump-data-rescue-science.html) to archive and distribute scientific data.
 Developers are building applications on Dat's components for [browsing the web](beakerbrowser.com) and [offline editable maps](https://www.digital-democracy.org/blog/update-from-the-ecuadorian-amazon/).
 Regular people like you are sharing data easily using Dat and it's easy to get started using the desktop application, commandline, or javascript library.

 [Ready to try it?
 Head over to Installation to get started.](/install)